laventnc/stockScript/README.md

 # stockScript
 Scrapes stock info from quotes.wsj and nasdaq, while leveraging TTR and Quantmod for the rest...
-Outputs this info to a csv; also contains an executable file for the technologically challenged
+Outputs this info to a csv; also contains an executable file for easy use.

 Pulls: